home | links

 - frequently review to keep things current, with regard to links, references to future pages (is it no longer

 future?
 Is there a URL for it now?), etc..

-I did most of the work on the website in times that my job was super slow.
+I did most of it in times that my job was slow.
 (It goes in waves.)
-Answering forum questions
+Answering forum questions becomes easier

-becomes easier if I can just direct someone to a web page that's already done.
-If time were no object, this website would
+if I can just direct someone to a web page that's already done.
+If time were no object, this website would double

 in size, major features, and resources.

 - As for the modules I sell, I knew up front that this would not be a money-maker.
 I filed the fictitious-name

 statement and got the resale license only to make sure I would not be breaking any tax laws in selling these as I promote

 our interest.
 Of course if someone decides to place a huge order, I won't complain.